samarth-sihare/Appium-Practice/README.md

 # Appium-Practice

-This is just for practicing Appium
+This is just for practicing Appium.